Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 Rsync performs well when synchronizing over LANs and with networks that have good bandwidth.
 But the transfer protocol it uses doesn’t perform well over WANs.
 And Rsync is limited by the quality of the network you’re using.

-Resilio Connect uses a proprietary WAN acceleration protocol known as Zero Gravity Transport™ (ZGT).
+Resilio Platform uses a proprietary WAN acceleration protocol known as Zero Gravity Transport™ (ZGT).
 ZGT optimizes transfers and enables you to fully utilize any network, regardless of latency, packet loss, and network quality.

 ZGT optimizes transfers using: